AXION-MONEY/liquidity-amo/README.md

 **Purpose (detailed):**
 * The function first checks the available liquidity using the position() function and ensures the requested liquidity removal does not exceed the protocol's allowed limits (liquidityAmountLimit).
-* The function removes liquidity using the appropriate underlying pool logic: it calls burnAndCollect() in solidly v3, and withdraw() and removeLiquidity() in Solidly v2.
+* The function removes liquidity using the appropriate underlying pool logic: it calls burnAndCollect() in v3AMO.sol, and withdraw() and removeLiquidity() in v2AMO.sol.
 * The function reverts if BOOST amount withdrawn is lesser than USDC amount, as BOOST pool implied price would not be below peg.
 * Once liquidity is removed, the function swaps the USD tokens for BOOST tokens in the pool.
 The swap ensures that at least minBoostAmountOut BOOST is received.
 * The BOOST tokens received from removing liquidity and swapping USD are burned to reduce the circulating supply of BOOST.